 Implement a structure whereby the dog doesn’t jump on the sofa with you, until you pat the sofa to invite him to come up there with you.
 If you need some help with this, just let me know and I will be happy to advise!

 This is a really simple one.
 If you don’t want your dog to beg at the dinner table, don’t feed him from the dinner table.
 This is where its really handy to have taught your dog ‘on your bed’.
 Every time dinner is served, ask your dog to go on his bed.
 With some persistence and some patience, you will find your dog will naturally retreat to his bed when food is served (human food!).
 Again, its about manners and respecting each other’s space.
 This, like all the other points in this post, promotes a healthy and balanced pooch with less unwanted habits.

 Fitting into this new world takes time for your dog.
-He has come from a place where there were no rules, so don’t expect him to understand everything straight away.
+If he has come from a shelter, he is used to a place where there were basically no rules, so don’t expect him to understand everything straight away.
 It can take up to a year or more in some cases for a dog to fully adjust to your way of life.
 It takes time, love and dedication to show your dog the way and show him how you would like him to behave in any given situation.
 Whatever his background, please don’t expect him to already know how to behave in your home or on your lead.

 Your new rescue dog may not know any words, so when you get mad at him for chewing something he wasn’t supposed to or acting in a way you don’t want him to act, he won’t understand what you are trying to communicate with him unless you have built up a language with him that he can understand.
 You can read more about this on my blog post ‘Building Communication With Your Rescue Dog’.

 Remember, if you aren’t sure, always seek advice from a professional who uses positive training techniques that put your dog’s wellbeing first.